VanderPloegR1/companion/Installation.md

 A new stable gets made from this when we are happy with it being bug free.

 The current development version.
 Bugs can appear here, but this gains new features frequently.
-This is typically stable for every day use.
+This is typically stable for every day use, but this is not always the case.

 ### Experimental
 Use these if you want to try the cutting edge new features, and can tolerate frequent bugs.